djangoaddicts/django-signalcontrol/README.md

 django-userprofile
 ===============
 A user extension module for django.
-This includes some basic uer profile settings and tracking of a users favorites and recently visited urls within the project.
+This includes some basic user profile settings and tracking of a users favorites and recently visited urls within the project.